DeepLabCut/DeepLabCut/deeplabcut/pose_estimation_pytorch/README.md

 write_config(pose_config_path, model_cfg)
 ```

+#### Adding Models

+If you want to add a novel model, you'll ideally build them from the following implemented parts:
+- a backbone (such as a ResNet or HRNet)
+- a head (such as a HeatmapHead)
+- a predictor (transforming model outputs into keypoint locations)
+- a target generator (creating the targets for your head outputs from your labels)

+Some models can also define a neck (model components between the backbone and the head).
+You'll also need some loss criterions, but usually  you'll be able to use existing ones.

+You can either use existing classes and only replace some elements, or rewrite everything you need for your model.
+We use Model Registries to simplify the process of adding models.

 #### Model Registry

 Registries are created for all model building blocks to make it easy to add new models.